Snowberry (Xue Rui)

 A tea made from the root has been used to cleanse the womb after giving birth.

 Snowberry can be a gastrointestinal irritant capable of causing vomiting, bloody urine, and delirium.
 The plant’s berries have a strong emetic effect (promotes vomiting) typically expelling undigested berries before they can cause further harm.
-The unpleasant taste of the berries, also helps to inhibit and reduce consumption of the raw berries.
+The unpleasant taste of the raw berries also helps to inhibit and reduce their consumption.
 Only two cases of poisoning have been recorded, one in 1885 and the other in 1979.
 Both involved severe vomiting shortly after ingestion with undigested berries being expelled from the body before further harm could occur.

-The berries are edible raw or cooked, but have a bitter soap like flavor.
+The berries are edible raw or cooked but have a bitter soap-like flavor.
 The saponins they contain can be toxic but are also poorly absorbed by the body, so tend to pass through without causing harm.
 Saponins are also broken down through cooking.
 They are found in many plants and foods, including beans.
 Large doses of saponins can be toxic.
-Native Americans used this toxicity to help them catch fish by putting large quantities of the leaves and berries in streams or ponds to help them stun and kill fish.
+Native Americans used this toxicity to help them catch fish by putting large quantities of the leaves and berries in streams or ponds to stun and kill them.

 The saponins found in the berries have contributed to the berries being used as a hair wash and a mild decoction of the wood has been used as a cleansing wash for babies.
 The crushed berries have also been rubbed into the armpits as an antiperspirant.
 Native Americans commonly used the berries as soap.
 The berries put in a hot bath can also help treat impetigo.

 The berries and bark combined have been used in a salve, applied daily to treat paralysis caused by nerve damage from stroke.
-The salve can also be used to treat burns, eczema, and cuts and bruises.
+The salve can also be used to treat burns, eczema, cuts, and bruises.

 An infusion made from the berries has been used to treat diarrhea and cleanse the eyes.

 The name snowberry is derived from the Ancient Greek words meaning “to bear together”, “interweaving”, “connection”, and “fruit”, referring to the closely packed clusters of berries.
-The berries extreme whiteness has led to them being called corpseberry or ghostberry, described as a food for wandering ghosts.
+The berries’ extreme whiteness has led to calling them corpseberry or ghostberry, described as a food for wandering ghosts.